HiZollo/Games/guide/gamerules.md

 Whenever a player guesses the answer correctly, the game ends.

+## Discord.js version
+To interact with the game, you need to type the numbers in chat, and make sure the numbers meet the requirements (no duplicated number, and the length is equal to the answer).
+You can click on the red button to stop the game.

 # Final Code
-The bot will generate a random answer key in open interval `(min, max)`.
+The game will generate a random answer key in open interval `(min, max)`.
 The players take turns to call a number.
-After that, the bot will tell you the number is smaller or larger than the key, so the interval will shrink accordingly.
+After that, the game will tell you the number is smaller or larger than the key, so the interval will shrink accordingly.

 For example, suppose that the answer key is `602`, and the interval is `(1, 1000)`.
 - Player A calls `400`.
 It's too small, so the interval will shrink to `(400, 1000)`.
 - Player B calls `800`.
 It's too large, so the interval will shrink to `(400, 800)`.

 Whenever a player guesses the answer key, the game ends.

+## Discord.js version
+To interact with the game, you need to type the numbers in chat, and make sure the numbers meet the requirements (the number should lie inside the interval).
+You can click on the red button to ask for stopping the game.

+You can let bots join the game too, they will automatically guess a number.

 # Flip Trip